tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 We can create a game and then care about it sincerely.

-We can invent a ritual and then cry inside it.
+We can invent a ritual and then feel something inside it.

 We can know something is temporary and still let it matter.

 Maybe that is not foolish.

-Maybe that is culture.

-Maybe that is what culture has always been.
+Maybe that is just what people do when ordinary life becomes too heavy.

-A shared agreement to care about something together for a while.

-I think about that when I imagine the tournament beginning tomorrow.

-The plastic chairs will come out.

-The small tables.

-The half-finished drinks.

-The motorbikes parked too close together outside.

-The blue light from the screen on people's faces.

-Someone smoking.

-Someone eating sunflower seeds.

-Someone pretending not to care until the ball gets near the goal.

-Someone checking their phone during the slow parts.

-Someone explaining tactics with the confidence of a man who has never coached anything except his own frustration.

-Someone laughing.

-Someone cursing.

-Someone shouting like the players can hear him.

-I might not be there.
+I might not watch the matches.

-I might not watch.
+I might not join the guessing game seriously.

 I might just hear about it from the side, through company messages, office chatter, cafe noise, and people talking in elevators.